content-services/zest/release/docs/PypiMetadataAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPypiPypiReadRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiApiPulpPypiPypiReadRequest struct via the builder pattern

 Name | Type | Description  | Notes